material-motion/material-motion/specifications/motion_family.md

 # Motion library

-A **motion library** is a software library that includes one or more Plan and Performer implementations.
+A **motion library** is a software library that includes one or more Plan/Performer implementations.

 ## Minimum requirements